The Eau Claire County Humane Association

 Positioning Statement on Declawing

-The Eau Claire County Humane Association is strongly opposed to declawing cats for the convenience of their owners or to prevent damage to household property.
+The Eau Claire Community Humane Association is strongly opposed to declawing cats for the convenience of their owners or to prevent damage to household property.
 The only circumstances in which the procedure should be considered are those in which all behavioral and environmental alternatives have been fully explored, have proven ineffective and the cat is at risk of euthanasia.

 Cats’ claws play a vital part of in their ability to defend themselves.
 They use them to capture prey and settle disputes with or escape from other animals or people who are hurting or threatening them.
 Furthermore, as part of their daily rituals, cats instinctually pull the claws on their front paws through surfaces that offer resistance.
 They do this to mark their territory, exercise muscles usually used in hunting, relieve stress and remove worn sheaths from their nails.